couleur-tweak-tips/CTT/docs/video-and-renders/index.md

 ### :material-select-multiple: Interpolation

-Video interpolation (shortened to interpolation in this context) is a form of video processing **that generates intermediate frames between existing ones**, meaning that you can increase a videos FPS using algorithms or AI.
+Video interpolation is a video processing technique that creates new frames between existing ones, effectively increasing the video's frames per second (FPS) using algorithms or AI.

-With frame blending applications, [RIFE](https://github.com/megvii-research/ECCV2022-RIFE) and [SVP](https://www.svp-team.com/) are implemented for achieving this.
+[RIFE](https://github.com/megvii-research/ECCV2022-RIFE) and [SVP](https://www.svp-team.com/) are commonly implemented into frame blending applications to interpolate.

 However, interpolation isn't perfect.
 The lower input FPS you give it, the generally worse result it will produce, meaning that in our case for motion blur, you still will need to record in the highest FPS that your hardware will allow it to.